videomorph-dev/videomorph/README.md

 /usr/bin/ffprobe
 ```

-If you don't get a similar output, then you need to check your Ffmpeg intallation.
+If you don't get a similar output, then you need to check your Ffmpeg installation.

 On Debian/Ubuntu derivatives, you can also install VideoMorph by using the `install.sh`  script provided in the source package as **root** or using **sudo**: